Save £200 on 2021 departures

 June is an ideal month to visit all three states of the southern Caucasus: Georgia, Azerbaijan and Armenia.
 Travelling in June will mean you avoid local summer holidays when accommodation is crowded, as well as the bitter chill of winter when the majority of tourists are of the skiing variety.
 The culturally rich cities of Tiblisi, Baku and Yerevan are still cool enough to explore comfortably before the humidity of summer sets in, and May’s sporadic rain showers have dissipated leaving the mountains lush – ideal for a spot of alpine exploration.

-One of the best times to track mountain gorillas is June, when the weather is cooler, drier and the tourist crowds have not yet arrived for peak season.
+One of the best times to track mountain gorillas in Rwanda is June, as the weather is cooler, drier and the tourist crowds have not yet arrived for peak season.
 It’s also when Kwita Izina is held – the gorilla naming ceremony – which is usually attended by the prime minister of Rwanda, important members of the Rwandan community and the park rangers.
-Kwita Izina is a way of monitoring the birth rates year by year, and is also held to bring attention to the importance of gorilla conservation.
-Thankfully, tourists are more than welcome to attend the ceremony as well.
+Kwita Izina is a way of monitoring the birth rates year by year and is also held to bring attention to the importance of gorilla conservation.
+Tourists are more than welcome to attend the ceremony as well.

-During the summer, St Petersburg experiences days of long sunshine, including some days where the sun does not set at all.
-These Belye Nochi (or White Nights) are celebrated with aplomb, including the Scarlet Sails performance in which a water show and fireworks are put on over the Neva river.
-The Mariinsky also features daily performances of ballet, classical music and opera – though the best part of White Nights may be wandering the warm, luminous streets at 2am with an ice-cream in hand.
+During the summer, St Petersburg experiences days of long sunshine while some days the sun does not set at all.
+These Belye Nochi – White Nights – are celebrated with the Scarlet Sails water show and fireworks on the Neva river.
+During these celebrations, St Petersburg’s museums, including the Hermitage, offer free entry late into the night as well as putting on special workshops and author tours.
+The Mariinsky Theatre also features daily performances of ballet, classical music and opera.
+However, the best part of these White Nights may be simply wandering the warm, luminous streets at 2am with an ice cream in hand.